Animals' Friend Society: The Animals' Friend

-To expand George Bell & Sons humane education publishing line, Ernest Bell launched The Animals' Friend (1894–1930), serving as its editor.
+As part of the George Bell & Sons humane education publishing line, Ernest Bell launched The Animals' Friend (1894–1930) and served as its editor.
 In 1897, the journal introduced a Children's Supplement, later renamed Little Animals' Friend (1911–1944).
-In 1910, it became the official publication of the Animals' Friend Society, which, alongside Bell's company, developed additional titles and teaching resources.
+In 1910, The Animals' Friend became the official publication of the Animals' Friend Society.
+The society and Bell's company also produced further titles and teaching resources.

+Between 1895 and 1896, The Animals' Friend published a series of articles titled "Why I Oppose Vivisection", written by Arthur Beale, John Makinson and Lawson Tait.

 Ernest Bell was editor for over 30 years.
 Sidney Trist also served as editor.
-In October 1929, a book bound in non-animal "leather" with pages of vegetable parchment was presented to Ernest Bell to mark his retirement as editor of the magazine.
+In October 1929, a book bound in non-animal "leather" with pages of vegetable parchment was presented to Bell to mark his retirement as editor of the magazine.
 The presentation was given by Lady Clifford Cory at Central Hall, Westminster.
 In 1930, The Animals' Friend was published by the National Council for Animals' Welfare.

 The "A. F." pamphlet series

-The Society published the following pamphlets:
+The society published the following pamphlets: